CombineSlayer24/TF2-MvM-Bot-Upgrades/README.md

 * [Force Bots ready up](https://forums.alliedmods.net/showthread.php?p=1792358) [Instead of waiting 150 seconds, you make make all bots ready up]

 # How does this work?
-When you your first download the requirements needed, you first start your server in a MvM map.
-Any bots that you add, TFBots (Default), or any Third-Party Bots like RCBots2.
+When you your first download the requirements needed, you can start your server in a MvM map.
+Any bots that you add, TFBots (Default), or any Third-Party Bots like RCBots2, as long as it has BOT or the heavy-bot icon in the PING section.
 After 5 seconds from spawning/repsawning, they will receive upgrades to their weapons.
 And it's all done.

 # How to change their attirbutes?
 They are OP.
 With any code editor (Notepad++ or your preference), open BotUpgrades.sp, there will be comments explaining how it works, before where the attributes get applied, theres some explaination on how to add/edit attributes for bots.